FAQ on sexual violence reporting, procedures

 Sexual misconduct is an overarching term that encompasses issues of sexual harassment, sexual assault, dating violence, domestic violence, and stalking.
 You can learn more about how each of these is defined in Policy Against Sexual Misconduct and Title IX Sexual Harassment.

 The Department of Education defined what constitutes a Title IX violation.
-The Title IX Coordinator (Chris Beyer) and Deputy Title IX Coordinators (Laura Schnack or Jessica Schultz) will consult with one another to determine if the alleged behaviors may fall under the College’s Sexual Misconduct Policy and/or the Title IX policy.
+The Title IX Coordinator (Mindy Zumdome) and Deputy Title IX Coordinators (Laura Schnack or Jessica Schultz) will consult with one another to determine if the alleged behaviors may fall under the College’s Sexual Misconduct Policy and/or the Title IX policy.
 If it is determined that alleged behavior may be a violation of both policies, the Title IX policy and procedures will be utilized.
 Parties will be informed which procedures apply to any incident they are involved in.

 Can I change my mind once I’ve made a decision to participate (or not) in the resolution process?